November 26, 2019

 A conservative suit will do but prepare for the unexpected.

 For a business trip, grey, blue and black suits will be the ideal route.
-They demonstrate professionalism, sophistication and above all, do not demand attention away from the work at hand.
-Of course, subtle patterns such as monochromatic windowpanes or a traditional pinstripe will also suffice.
-Save the bright colors for the surprise cocktail party after the meeting.
+They demonstrate a timeless class and professionalism.
+With a clean navy suit you can embrace a sophistication without demanding attention away from the work at hand.
+Of course, when traveling for work keep in mind there are always those opportunities to indulge after hours.
+While the subtle patterns such as monochromatic windowpanes or a traditional pinstripe will suffice for the office or meetings, bring a more exciting suit for the cocktail party afterwards.
+Keep in mind, for every 3 conservative suits you have there should be a brighter louder suit waiting for the right occasion.

 Wanting Designer Formal Wear For Men